vxcall/vxcall.github.io/_drafts/2024-10-14-vmprotect-behavior-research.md

 ```

 Now let's look at the vm_entry (image below).
-As you can see it's pushing 2 registers before going into a subroutine which I remember it was decrypted VIP (like RIP but in VM context) in VMProtect2, but not sure this time `r14` is 0 and `r9` is holding a stack memory address that was initialized in `_initterm` function.
+As you can see it's pushing 2 registers before going into a subroutine which I remember it was encrypted `vip` (like `rip` but in VM context) in VMProtect2, but not sure this time, `r14` is 0 and `r9` is holding a stack memory address that was initialized in `_initterm` function which doesnt look odd to me.
 No idea if it's related to vmp or not.

 ![vm_entry](vm_entry.png)
 _vm entry_

-Btw In the nature of vm_entry, it should have a specific initialization process.
+Btw in the nature of vm_entry, it should have a specific initialization process.
 Since it's going to use general registers in its vm, it first push all the registers to stack to preserve the current state for later.
 However, based on my memories of VMProtect2, I overconfidently thought 'This should be easy' and ended up learning a painful lesson.

 In vmp3, the contents of vm_entry were finely chopped up, and it seemed that a single operation was performed through multiple functions.
 In the VMP2 I had seen before, all register pushes were done in a single function, but this time even the pushes were divided into multiple functions and basic blocks, making it very difficult to search through

-I managed to find it, as I said it was chopped up, but the image below is the biggest piece of function which pushes many general registers.
+I managed to find it, as I said it was all separated, but the image below is the biggest piece of function which pushes many general registers.
 The function has a branch in the middle of it however it turned out to be a part of the obfuscation, Opaque predicates[^opaque_predicates].
+(Virtualized subroutines contain numerous amount of them lol)
-I commented in the picture why it'd always takes same branch.
+I drew comments in the picture why it'd always takes same branch.

 ![vm_entry2](vm_entry2.png)
 _red: opaque predicates, green: register push_

 ## [+] Locate VIP initialization

-Many instructions in virtualized subroutine doesn't make sense to me and it confuses me at the same time.
+Many instructions in virtualized subroutines doesn't make sense to me and it confuses me at the same time.
 Idk what to look for and shit.
 However 1 thing I know was vmp must've stored custom bytecode for vm somewhere in the binary.
 And wherever it is, the virtualized process will eventually have to access it.

 So I decided to debug the program and closely monitor the registers and stack to see if any of them started holding the bytecode pointer, usually refered to as `vip` (virtual instruction pointer).
-It felt like it took ages to find it, but I finally discovered!
+It felt like took ages to find it, but I finally discovered it!
 In the image below, `r9` contains `0x100000000`, and `r10` holds the encrypted `vip`.
 `r10` has been decrypted along the way, and by combining it with `r9`, the decryption process has been completed.

 ```
-0x7FF5A9EC114D + 0x100000000 = 0x7FF6A9EC114D
+0xFFFFFFFF0004114D + 0x100000000 = 0x04114D
 ```

 ![vip](vip.png)
 _virtual instruction pointer is being decrypted_

-And following is the where the ptr points to.
+And following is where the ptr was pointing to.

 ![bytecode](bytecode.png)
 _this is what vmprotect custom bytecodes look like_

 To ensure it's correct one, I kept going and look for instructions that uses `r10`.
-Then I found the part where it retrieve a byte from vip address-7 and moving vip forward.
+Then I found the part where it retrieve a byte from `vip-7` and moving vip forward.

 ![vip ref](vip_ref.png)
 _getting a byte from vip and updating pointer_